projectchrono/chrono/doxygen/documentation/installation/install_chrono.md

 ## 2) Download and install the Eigen library

 Chrono now uses [Eigen3](http://eigen.tuxfamily.org/) for all of its internal dense linear algebra needs.
 Chrono requires Eigen version 3.3.0 or newer, but we strongly encourage using the **latest stable release, Eigen 3.4.0**.

+On Linux, Eigen is available through your system package manager as: `eigen`, `eigen3-dev`, `eigen3-devel`.

 On the Mac you should install it via homebrew: <tt>brew install eigen</tt>.
 Homebrew installs into /opt/homebrew since MacOS 12 Monterey and the new Apple Silicon (arm46, M1, M2...) hardware.
 If Eigen is not found automatically, you can search its folder with:<br>
 <tt>find /opt/homebrew -name Eigen</tt><br>
 The response is actually:<br>
 <tt>/opt/homebrew/Cellar/eigen/3.4.0_1/include/eigen3/unsupported/Eigen</tt><br>